luigisaetta/adw_external_tables/README.md

-## Utility for easy handling of ADWH external tables
+## Utilities for easy creation of ADWH external tables

-26/10/2020
+* handling CSV file
+* parquet... next

+27/10/2020

 With this utility you can read a csv file and generate the DDL to create an Oracle external table enabling to access the file, stored in OCI Object Storage, from Oracle Autonomous ADWH